-2017 SUMMARY COMPENSATION TABLE
+2018 SUMMARY COMPENSATION TABLE

-The following table provides information concerning compensation of our principal executive officer and our principal financial officer for the fiscal years ended December 31, 2017 and 2016.
-During 2017, we did not have any other executive officers or persons performing similar functions.
+The following table provides information concerning compensation of our named executive officers for the fiscal years endedDecember 31, 2018, 2017 and 2016.
+During 2018, we did not have any other executive officers or persons performing similar functions.